 Think with Google

-Leveraging data to strengthen your public relations efforts can be complicated – but it doesn’t have to be.
-Taking advantage of the insights provided by these three free, easy-to-use tools is a quick and easy way to impress clients, while also helping SHIFT to maintain our reputation as a data-driven PR trailblazer.
+Leveraging data to strengthen your public relations efforts can be complicated – but it doesn’t have to be with these free, easy-to-use tools.